SingaporeSling/SingaporeAuction/README.md

 		127.0.0.1       localhost
 		127.0.0.1       singapore-sling.dev

+		IMPORTANT: WINDOWS MAY NOT ALLOW YOU TO CHANGE THIS FILE - TO BE SURE THAT IT IS INDEED CHANGED - COPY IT TO THE DESKTOP, THEN CHANGE IT AND REPLACE THE OLD FILE WITH THE FIXED ONE!
+		IF YOU CANNOT OPEN THE PROJECT - OPEN THE CONSOLE IN YOU BROWSER - IF THERE IS ERR_ICANN_NAME_COLLISION - THEN YOU SHOULD RETURN AND FIX THIS FILE AGAIN!

 4. Ready to go
 	- if you followed the steps carefully, then you're ready to load the project.
 	- pull all the files from the repo and place them in the singapore-sling folder.